mengyi-git/sas_macro/README.md

 Collection of SAS macros

+## List variables
+`%wvlist()` make lists of variables that appear in a longitudinal dataset.
+More details can be found in the comment section of the file.

+The `%wvlist()' macro came with some earlier version of the RAND HRS Longitudinal File.
+While the data files are still available in RAND HRS Archived Data Products, the macro seems no longer part of the data files.

 ## Reshape wide to long

 There are multiple ways to transpose data.
 The `%multilong()` macro is inspired by the macro method mentioned [here](http://easysas.blogspot.com/2011/01/reshape-data-set-from-wide-to-long.html).
 It uses the `%wvlist()` macro supplied with the [RAND HRS Longitudinal File](https://www.rand.org/well-being/social-and-behavioral-policy/centers/aging/dataprod/hrs-data.html).